ajnelson/regxml_extractor/README.md

 * `*.err.log` --- Standard error of the process generating the matching file name.
 Be on the lookout for non-0-byte error logs.
 If you don't want to install the scripts, you can run the above from the extracted source directory.

+## Tested environments

+This program has been tested in the following environments:

+* Fedora Core 16 (TODO)
+* Ubuntu 12.04

 ## Dependencies

 This program depends on The Sleuth Kit, Fiwalk, Python, Hivex and libxml2.

+Also, in Ubuntu, compilation and installation from tarballs requires a path augmentation for Hivex and Fiwalk.
+Append this to your shell's .rc file (e.g. .bashrc for Bash):

+    export LD_LIBRARY_PATH="/usr/local/lib:$LD_LIBRARY_PATH"

+Package summary: all of the following packages will need to be installed (software that require these are noted below):

+Fedora Core 16: TODO
+Ubuntu 12:04: libxml2-dev python-dev g++ libtool openjdk-7-jdk

 ### Hivex

+A version of Hivex that generates RegXML can be found [here](https://github.com/ajnelson/hivex.git), in the branch 'nelson_ifip12'.
+Package dependencies are equivalent to the [upstream hivex](https://github.com/libguestfs/hivex.git).

 To build hivex, you must have the following packages installed (assuming a default environment for the named distros):